victor-m-p/markdown-cv/index.md

 `2017-2020`
 __Cognitive Science BSc, Aarhus University (AU)__ <br/>
-Including elective in mathematics.
-Bachelor project an Agent-Based Model (ABM) extending on "Scientific discovery in a model-centric framework: Reproducibility, innovation, and epistemic diversity" by Devezer et al. (2019).
-Learning about statistics, social and cultural dynamics, cognition and language.
+Including elective in mathematics at AU.
+The bachelor project was an Agent-Based Model (ABM) extending on "Scientific discovery in a model-centric framework: Reproducibility, innovation, and epistemic diversity" by Devezer et al. (2019).
+Learning statistics, social and cultural dynamics, cognition and language.

 ## Job Experience